rlennon/GweedoreDP/README.md

 16th May 2020
 Research and a working prototype with a sample maven java project with jenkins pipeline to compile the code and run unit tests have been created.

+The purpose of this branch is to maintain Sowmya (L00156772) Notes